TruptiAShetty/Devlop/sonarqube/README.md

              16.3 In the Righ side of the top <goto my account>
              16.4 Goto the security Generate the token to authenticate from jenkins (copy the token which will useful in the jenkins server)

-D) Integrate Sonarqube with Jenkins server:
+## Integrate Sonarqube with Jenkins server:
 1. On Jenkins server:

            1.1 Install Sonarqube plugin